-Only 6 hours drive from Perth, a long weekend is all you need to explore the wonders of Kalbarri National Park (although you’ll want to stay for longer).
+Only a 6 hour drive from Perth, a long weekend is all you need to explore the wonders of Kalbarri National Park (although you’ll want to stay for longer).
 From soaring coastal cliffs overlooking the Indian Ocean to mangrove fishing on the Murchison, this gem of a destination provides all the goods.

 - Kalbarri National Park wonders